mklabs/h5bp-docs/readme.md

       --layout          layout file used to generate each files, using {{{ content }}} placeholder -h, --help        You're staring at it

-_example_
+#### example

     mkdir test-docs
     cd test-docs
     git clone git://github.com/user/project.wiki.git wikis/project
-    h5bp-docs --src wiki/project --dest docs --verbose
+    h5bp-docs --src wikis/project --dest docs --verbose

-append --server flag to start a static server (using connect) that serves the generated files.
+append `--server` flag to start a static server that will host the generated directory. `--baseurl` allows you to change the location where you'd like to test things locally (localhost:4000/docs/ or localhost:4000/wikis/ for example)

 ### Configuration